-With a degree in public administration and social policy you can end up influencing the major decisions that affect society
+With a degree in public administration and social policy you can end up influencing major decisions that affect the community around you

 Jobs directly related to your degree include: